-This Plan is a health maintenance organization (HMO).
+The High Option is a health maintenance organization (HMO).
 We require you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
 The Plan is solely responsible for the selection of these providers in your area.
-Contact the Plan for a copy of their most recent provider directory.
-We give you a choice of enrollment in a High Option or a Standard Option.
+Contact the Plan for a copy of their most current provider directory.
+We give you a choice of enrollment in a High Option, Standard Option, or High Deductible Health Plan (HDHP).

-HMOs emphasize preventive care such as routine office visits, physical exams, well-baby care, and immunizations, in addition to treatment for illness and injury.
+HMO's emphasize preventive care such as routine office visits, physical exams, well-baby care, and immunizations, in addition to treatment for illness and injury.
 Our providers follow generally accepted medical practice when prescribing any course of treatment.

 When you receive services from Plan providers, you will not have to submit claim forms or pay bills.
-You pay only the copayments, coinsurance, and deductibles described in this brochure.
+You pay only the copayments, coinsurance, and/or deductibles described in this brochure.
 When you receive emergency services from non-Plan providers, you may have to submit claim forms.

 You should join an HMO because you prefer the plan's benefits, not because a particular provider is available.
-You cannot change plans because a provider leaves our Plan.
+You cannot change Plans because a provider leaves our Plan.
 We cannot guarantee that any one physician, hospital, or other provider will be available and/or remain under contract with us.